Access spatial data files using GDAL

 Vector data

-The TableDesigner and AddLayerWizard have been updated to provide easy to use selectors for supported data sources.
+The TableDesigner and AddLayerWizard have been updated to provide easy-to-use selectors for supported data sources.
 GDAL support in Patchworks has been implemented using the standard Patchworks spatial data interface, so all tools work seamlessly with these new formats.

 Raster data